scopeusc/scope-f18/lesson-2/README.md

    startTimer(arg);
 });
 ```
-To receive ‘5’ and pass it in function startTimer to start the timer.
+To receive `5` and pass it in function `startTimer` to start the timer.

 `startTimer(timeInSeconds)` is a function already written for you in `renderer.js`.
 If you call the function with a number `n`, it will start an `n`-second timer